matthewdeanmartin/blog/content/post_002.md

 I noticed many repos were text oriented, so I revived my idea of writing a build script for markdown + English.
 In other words, doing the things that word-processors do, spellcheck, format, grammar check, but doing so with the tools of software development.

-I went the Reston library and got some books.
-Feels like old times.